manatlan/htag/docs/runners.md

 **Example:**

 In my case, I've build my own, as a "htag application web server" : a process which can spawn/manage htag process, and communicate with a front https/wss server, thru unix socket.
-The "htag web app" communicate with the front https/wss server using websocket if available, or fallback to http.
-It's pretty solid, and works like a charm.
-If I reach to make it more generic, I will add another runner for this concept later.
+The "htag web app" communicate with the front https/wss server ~~using websocket if available, or fallback to http~~.
+It's pretty solid, and works like a charm. ~~If I reach to make it more generic, I will add another runner for this concept later~~.

+Now, it's real, it's [htagweb](https://github.com/manatlan/htagweb) !